ameyrk18/ansible-cAdvisor/README.md

 # ansible-cAdvisor
-Ansible to install cAdvisor on linux host
+Ansible role to install cAdvisor on linux host